-GCC librarians have developed a 45-minute, interactive instruction module on the subject of Academic honesty.
-To schedule an instruction session on this topic or any other, see Information literacy & research instruction.
+GCC librarians have developed an interactive instruction module on the subject of academic honesty.
+To schedule an instruction session on this topic or any other, see our information literacy instruction faculty page.
 See below for other resources on academic honesty and plagiarism.

 What is Plagiarism?

 Plagiarism is the act of using someone else’s words or ideas and passing them off as your own.

 Many discussions of academic dishonesty differentiate between two types of plagiarism: accidental and intentional.
 The first occurs when students are unaware of the need to credit the necessary sources.
 The second type occurs when students are aware that they are “cheating” but choose to take the risk in the hopes that they will not get caught or that the penalties will be minimal.

 The GCC Student Handbook states that each of the following count as an act of academic dishonesty:

 - Use of any unauthorized assistance in taking quizzes, tests, or examinations.